gundamMC/animius/docs/commands/data.md

 * *-p, --path* (`str`) -- Path to a folder contains input files

-### intentNERDataAddParseInput
+### intentNERDataAddInput

-Parse a raw sentence as input and add it to an intent NER data.
+Add a raw sentence as an intent NER data.

 ```
 intentNERDataAddParseInput -n 'data name' -x 'hey how are you'